Owning a seadog takes a lot of preparation – from dog lifejackets to passports – but it's well worth it say Michelle Segrest and Maik Ulmschneider

 - If there are any areas that you can’t make pet friendly, block them off and declare them pet no-go zones.

-2. Research the requirements for your sailing destinations
+2. Pet passport: research the requirements for your sailing destinations

 We spent countless hours talking with other sailors who have canine crew and did exhaustive research on what it takes to ensure a safe passage for our four-legged friends.
 We knew it wouldn’t be easy and that cruising with our beagles could limit our ability to travel to certain countries and to enjoy certain tourist attractions along the way.
 For us, this was an easy sacrifice to make.